dfrommi/openhab-tado/README.md

 - `fanspeed` is set to first supported value, for example `AUTO`
 - `swing` is set to `OFF`, if supported

 If the termination condition is missing, the binding first checks if an override is active.
 If that's the case, the existing termination condition is used.
 An existing timer, for example, just keeps running.
-If the zone is currently in smart-schedule mode and thus doesn't have a termination condition, then the default termination condition is used, as configured in the tado° app.
+In case the zone is currently in smart-schedule mode and thus doesn't have a termination condition, then the default termination condition is used, as configured in the tado° app (settings -> select zone -> manual control on tado° device).

 ## `mobiledevice` Thing
 The `mobiledevice` thing represents a smart phone that is configured for tado°.
 It provides access to the geotracking functionality.